maubmz/backstage-demo/test1/docs/index.md

-hello world

-im in docs directory
+# Hello youre in index.md